jireh-father/tensorflow-alexnet/README.md

-# dl_conv
+# Alexnet using Tensorflow
-Implemetations of famous convolutional neural network in deep learning.
+Implemetations of alexnet using Tensorflow on mnist and cifar10.